Why Nose Breathing Matters

 Nose Breathing and Exercise

 During physical activity, nose breathing helps maintain steady oxygen levels and prevents the rapid loss of carbon dioxide, which is necessary for proper oxygen exchange in the body.
-Athletes who adopt nose breathing often report:
+Athletes who adopt nose breathing often report:- Improved endurance

 - Reduced exercise-induced asthma symptoms